 Fusion

-In machine learning, overfit problem is quite common.
+In machine learning, overfitting problem is quite common as already mentioned in above sections.
 The fundamental problem is that the amount of data in training dataset is not enough to support complex estimators, resulting in model learning noise on the dataset.
 Hence the model is difficult to generalize because the model "considered" too one-sided.

 However, if the results are averaged, the overfitting phenomenon can be reduced to some extent.